This software is pre-installed on all University desktop and notebook computers. It is available for both PC and MAC platforms.

 One of the great features of the new Outlook/Exchange email system is that by default it will auto-archive your old outlook items to an online archive when they reach 4 years of age.
-For staff who receive a large volume of mail you can easily move items to the archive before they reach 4 years of age
+For staff who receive a large volume of mail you can easily move items to the archive before they reach 4 years of age if you wish.

 Archiving old Outlook items will not only keep your mailbox clutter free it will also make it easier when trying to locate items.

 Open your Outlook window.
 In the Navigation Pane "left hand side of your outlook window" locate the item called Archive-<your email address>.
 This is your online archive.

 To move items into the archive click and hold your left mouse button on an item and drag it to the archive and release the mouse button.
 This will move the selected item to the archive.
 You can either select items individually or do a bulk selection and drag this to the archive.
 To do a bulk selection click on the first item and then scroll down to the last item and whilst holding down the SHIFT key click and hold down your left mouse button.
 This will select all these items.
 You can then release the SHIFT key.

 Outlook supports the creation of folders within an archive as well.
 To create a folder just right click on the archive and select "New Folder" from the menu.

 To expand the view of your archive so you can see all the folders just click on the white triangle beside the archive name.
 Clicking the triangle again will contract the view.return to top